cuong-tran/tachiyomiJ2K/README.md

 * Create backups locally to read offline or to your desired cloud service

 Plus some new features in this fork such as:
-* New Manga details screens
+* New Manga details screens, themed by their manga covers
-* Combine 2 pages into a single one for a better tablet experince
+* Combine 2 pages while reading into a single one for a better tablet experince
+* Option for an expanded toolbar for easier one handed use
 * Floating searchbar to easily start a search in youre library or while browsing
 * Library redesigned as a single list view: See categories listed in a vertical view, that can be collasped or expanded with a tap
+* Staggered Library grid
 * Drag & Drop Sorting in Library
 * Dynamic Categories: Group your library automatically by the tags, tracking status, source, and more
 * New Recents page: Providing quick access to newly added manga, new chapters, and to continue where you left on in a series